chimericdream/worldofpannotia.com/src/_skills/use-psionic-device.md

     _Use a Power Stone:_ Normally, to manifest a power from a power stone, you must have the power stone's power on your class power list.
 This use of the skill allows you to use a power stone as if you had a particular power on your class power list.
 The _use psionic device_ DC is equal to 20 + the manifester level of the power you are trying to manifest from the power stone.

     _Note:_Before you use a power stone, you must first have addressed it to determine what powers it contains.
 In addition, manifesting a power from a power stone requires a minimum score (10 + power level) in the appropriate ability.
 If you don't have a high enough score, you must emulate the ability score with a separate _use psionic device_ check (see above).
 This use of the skill applies to other power completion psionic items.
-  action: ""
-    None.
-The _use psionic device_ check is made as part of the action (if any) required to activate the psionic item.
+  action: "None.
+The _use psionic device_ check is made as part of the action (if any) required to activate the psionic item."
-  try_again: ""
-    Yes, but if you ever roll a natural 1 while attempting to activate an item and you fail, you can't try to activate it again for a day.
+  try_again: "Yes, but if you ever roll a natural 1 while attempting to activate an item and you fail, you can't try to activate it again for a day."
-  special: ""
+  special: |
     You cannot take 10 with this skill.

     You can't aid another on _use psionic device_ checks.
 Only the user of the item can attempt such a check.